shayvar/structured-random-rotation-based-compression/README.md

 ### Install from source

-For Windows and Ubuntu versions earlier than 22.04, dowload source from [the official repository](https://github.com/shayvar/structured-random-rotation-based-compression) and run `$ python setup.py install`
+For Windows and Ubuntu versions earlier than 22.04, download source from [the official repository](https://github.com/shayvar/structured-random-rotation-based-compression) and run `$ python setup.py install`

 For Ubuntu 22.04 use build and pip and other standards-based tools to build and install from source.